 $ node src/process/misc.js foo bar baz

-in which we call console.dir(process.argv), outputting the following:
+in which we call console.dir(process.argv)

 [ 'node'